AlabamaASRL/asset_asrl/doc/examples/zermelo.rst

         return vel * np.cos(ang), vel * np.sin(ang)

 The astute among you will notice that despite my warnings, these functions don't refer to ASSET, and the second one actually uses NumPy!
-We're permitted to do this because neither of these functions use the :code:`xyt` argument, bypassing the VectorFunction stuff and only dealing with constant numbers.
+We're permitted to do this because neither of these functions use the :code:`xyt` argument, bypassing the use of VectorFunctions and only dealing with constant numbers.
 What's dangerous and disallowed is passing :code:`xyt` to numerical operations.
 If you scroll back up to the definition of :code:`xD` and :code:`yD` in the system dynamics, you'll see that if :code:`wx` and :code:`wy` are numbers, the addition operation is well-defined.